 I am a College of the Redwoods alumni!
-I have been teaching for College of the Redwoods for 12 years, and I joined the Pelican Bay Scholars Program in 2017.
+I have been teaching for College of the Redwoods since 2009, and I joined the Pelican Bay Scholars Program in 2017.
 I like teaching a lot.
 In my estimation, there's really nothing quite as rewarding than helping people grow and achieve their goals.